frankischilling/stardust/README.md

 **Note:** Most scripts don't require manual editing.
 Just use the built-in calibration tools to set up your inventory and screen coordinates.
 The tools **automatically update** the configuration files for you!

+**Woodcutter note:** The woodcutter now supports **marker mode only**.
+Use the RuneLite Object Marker plugin with filled red highlights on trees (see Marker Mode section below).

 1. **Install dependencies:**
    ```bash
    pip install -r requirements.txt